 Podbike velomobile is a human powered vehicle, a pedal cycle (pedelec) with electric assist.
 It is actually an e-bike with four wheels, providing weather protection.
 You need to pedal for the assistance to kick-in.
 You will have electric assist up to 25 km/h.
 Higher speed needs to be based on your pedalling, as well as wind and gravity.
 When speed go above 50 km/h the electric motors automatically starts to gently brake the vehicle.
 Max speed is around 60 km/h.

 The Podbike velomobile seek to mate comfort and practicality from cars with the low environmental impact and healthy life-style from cycling.
-It is built to requirements and limits for electric assist according to European Directive and European product safety standard (EN 15194).
 It will be made from easy reusable materials that together with high efficiency results in personal transport with minimum environmental impact.

 By replacing your car with a Podbike velomobile you will save money, get daily exercise and avoid being stuck in the car traffic and struggle with parking.
 And you will contribute to a healthier environment.

 We have focused on bringing practicality, design and joy into our Podbike velomobile.